 - Narrow-band excitation of halo particles with the transverse damper system.

 Though very different from the hardware point of view, both these techniques rely on exciting tail particles through resonances induced in the tune space by appropriate excitations.
 This works in the assumption of a presence of a well-known and stable correlation between halo particles with large amplitudes and corresponding tune shift in tune space (de-tuning with amplitude).
-Clearly, both methods require a solid experimental verification in a very low noise machine like the LH in particular to demonstrate that this type of excitations do not perturb the beam core emittance.
-Unlike hollow e-lenses that act directly in the transverse plane by affecting particles at a amplitudes above the inner radius of the hollow beam, resonance excitation methods required a good knowledge of the beam core tune even in dynamic phases of the operational cycle, so the possibility to use these techniques at the LHC remains to be demonstrated.
+Clearly, both methods require a solid experimental verification in a very low noise machine like the LHC, in particular to demonstrate that this type of excitations do not perturb the beam core emittance.
+Unlike hollow e-lenses, that act directly in the transverse plane by affecting particles at a amplitudes above the inner radius of the hollow beam, resonance excitation methods required a good knowledge of the beam core tune even in dynamic phases of the operational cycle, so the possibility to use these techniques at the LHC remains to be demonstrated.
 For this purpose, simulation efforts are on-going with the aim of defining the required hardware interventions during LS1 that might enable beam tests of these two halo control methods early on in 2015.
-Ideally, these measurements would profit from appropriate halo diagnostic tools. we are confident that conclusive measurements could be achieved with the techniques describe for example in [5].
+Ideally, these measurements would profit from appropriate halo diagnostic tools.
+However we are confident that conclusive measurements could be achieved with the techniques describe for example in [5].

 Crystal collimation